Germany's SPD, FDP and Greens unveil their governing coalition deal | DW | 24.11.2021

 Germany's Social Democrats, Greens and Free Democrats have concluded coalition talks, the parties say.
 This means the country will likely have a new government well before Christmas.

-The three parties planning to form a new coalition government in Germany finalized a deal on a governing coalition Wednesday during a press conference in Berlin.
+The three parties planning to form a government in Germany announced at a press conference Wednesday in Berlin that they have finalized a deal on a governing coalition.

+The deal comes after 21 representatives of the three parties — the center-left Social Democrats (SPD), the environmentalist Greens and the business-focused Free Democrats (FDP) — met for the concluding negotiations earlier in the day.

-The Social Democrats chancellor candidate, Olaf Scholz, said the 3 parties reached a deal to form new government that will end Merkel era.
+The Social Democrat (SPD) chancellor candidate, Olaf Scholz, said the three parties reached a deal to form new government that will end the Merkel era.
 The negotiations were carried out in a "friendly but intense atmosphere, an atmosphere full of trust," Scholz said.

 Green Party co-leader Robert Habeck said reconciling "welfare with climate protection" will underlie policies of the new government.